tedhyde/teddyhyde-wp-plugin/README.md

 ## Quick Start

 Head over to the releases section, download the latest release as a ZIP, and then upload into your Wordpress plugins.

+**NB**: Your WordPress server must be on HTTPS (SSL) so if you don't have this established, read below on how to setup easily with certbot from "Let's Encrypt".

 ## Detailed Instructions (DigitalOcean)